 Morgan Stanley Asia Products Limited (the "Company") is an exempt company incorporated and domiciled in the Cayman Islands with limited liability, at the following registered address c/o Maples Corporate Services Limited, P.O.
-Box 309, Ugland House, South Church Street, George Town, Grand Cayman, KY1-1104, Cayman Islands.
+Box 309, Ugland House, South Church Street, George Town, Grand Cayman, KY1-1104, the Cayman Islands.
 The Company is engaged in the issuance of financial instruments and the hedging of obligations pursuant to such issuances.

-The Company's immediate parent undertaking is MSASP which is incorporated in the Cayman Islands.
+The Company's immediate parent undertaking is Morgan Stanley Asia Securities Products LLC(MSASP)which is incorporated in the Cayman Islands.